 9. Too Much or Insufficient Water

 Water is an important aspect of any pant growth.
 Corn requires a lot of water to help them form strung roots.
 Thus, don’t limit the water to corn.
-It won’t encourage them to grow.
+It won’t encourage them to growing corn.
 Water them deeply.
 Water them on a daily basis.
 Also, water them for longer periods of time.
 Water should reach the roots for growth to happen.
 Remember, the stronger the roots, the healthier the plant, and the more yields you get.

 Growing corn isn’t a joke.
 It takes a lot of time, resources, and manpower.
 From soil preparation, seed planting, to harvesting, there is a lot to be done before getting your corn.
 There are many latest agriculture trends to follow.
 Also, there are things you can do to improve your yields.
 At the same time, simple mistakes can bring corn yield down.
 Avoiding these mistakes is all you need to get the right harvest.
 From not watering your planting in the correct manner to not dealing with pests and diseases, making simple mistakes can negatively impact your corn yield.
 Avoid making these mistakes if you want the right corn yield.